George Washington: ‘Citizens By Birth Or Choice’ Will Make America Great

 Looking back, in setting the farewell in its proper context, Avlon reminds us that there is no “pre-partisan Eden” to be found in American history.
 In-fighting between the founding fathers was rife, with Hamilton and Thomas Jefferson, by the latter’s admission, “daily pitted in the cabinet like two cocks.”
 But to focus too much on these disputes is to miss the point, argues Avlon.
 “To the extent that the bitter fights between the founding fathers are often used by partisans to excuse extreme behavior on their own side, that fundamentally misreads the real lesson, which is that the founding fathers regretted much of the bitterness and division that they indulged in.
 It was unwise and beneath their best selves.”

 Interpreting the founding fathers’ words and deeds is of course fundamental to the American project; it’s unavoidable when dealing with a constitution.
 How should the task be approached?
 “We do ourselves a disservice when we make the founding fathers seem perfect and unapproachable.
 They were, of course, flawed human beings—that makes their wisdom much more accessible.
 Individual human nature doesn’t change much over the centuries, though cultural standards change, hopefully reflecting a fitful evolution to form a more perfect union.
 But it’s a mistake to judge the founding fathers through the cultural lens of our own time.
 We need to try to understand them in the context within which they lived.
-When I interviewed Lin-Manuel Miranda for the book—because the song “One Last Time,
+When I interviewed Lin-Manuel Miranda for the book—because the song “One Last Time,” from Hamilton, is solely about the Farewell Address—he spoke passionately about the idea that we need to embrace the contradictions—and in doing so we make the old stories new again.
+We don’t need to idolize the founding fathers beyond reason, but we do need to seek out enduring wisdom and remind ourselves that if we cut ourselves off from the wisdom of the past we remain willfully ignorant about history, and then we’ll be doomed to repeat it.”

 Of course, Washington’s wisdom was not always recognized as such.
 It’s easy to forget, given the veneration accorded him by most sides today, but Washington was beset throughout his presidency by criticism from all comers.
 His opponents even raised toasts to his “speedy death.”
 “One of my favorite chapters in the book is titled ‘Hating George Washington,'” says Avlon.
 “It’s a reminder that even though we often put George Washington on a pedestal and see him as fundamentally above the partisan fray and political criticism, he was attacked in often overheated and sometimes unhinged terms.
 And that offers, I think, a helpful reality check.
 Whenever we might feel wounded in the political arena, it’s helpful to remember that even George Washington had to confront his ‘haters.’
 But his character, moderation, and virtue ultimately carried the day.”